MegansColorado/Capstone_3/README.md

 # Capstone_3 Proposals

+.....and the winner is...
+Line Remover.

+669 unruled boat images
+454 with ruled lines

+Initial plan (#3 and 4 are stretch goals):

+1. create lines on previously unruled images, this will be X (unruled images will be the target)
+2. create autoencoder to remove lines
+3. test on ruled images, test on images with different kinds of lines
+4. create flask app to demonstrate
+5. allow users to upload lined image and have it remove lines?

 1. Profile Analyzer: using microexpression data from here: https://www.oulu.fi/cmvs/node/33019 create a profile image analyzer to classify different expression, then creak a flask app that utilizes the model to classify an image that would be uploaded by the user.
 I have requested the SPOS, and SRIC database from xiaobai.li@oulu.fi by email.